Haoming99/DiffGrasp/README.md

 ---

-## Full Pipeline for Kinova Gen3 Grasping in Real World
+## Inplementation of Real-World Grasping using Kinova Gen3

 1. **Kortex Driver**:
     ```bash